GDRomaine/mushroom_edibility_classification/README.md

 ## mushroom_edibility_classification

 In this project, I use the k-nearest neighbors algorithm to classify samples of mushrooms as either edible or poisonous.
-The motivation behind the project is to showcase my ability to use machine learning techniques.
+The motivation behind this project is to showcase my ability to use machine learning techniques.

-The data set for training and testing was found on
+The dataset for training and testing was found on
 [UC Irvine's Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
-This data set includes descriptions of hypothetical samples corresponding to 23 species of gilled mushrooms in the Agaricus and Lepiota Family.
+This dataset includes descriptions of hypothetical samples corresponding to 23 species of gilled mushrooms in the Agaricus and Lepiota families.
 Each species is identified as definitely edible, definitely poisonous, or of unknown edibility and not recommended.
-The latter class was combined with the poisonous one.
+This latter class was combined with the poisonous one.
 You can download the data set and access its documentation [here](https://archive.ics.uci.edu/ml/datasets/mushroom).

 Note: throughout the project, I write with plural subject pronouns as opposed